 A senior product manager who provides oversight, strategic direction, and mentorship.
 This is not a full-time role.
 You do not need a senior executive sitting in every standup.
 You need their expertise when it counts: shaping the roadmap, challenging priorities, managing relationships, and making sure the product owner is developing in the role.
 They bring the experience that turns a good backlog into a coherent product strategy.

-An offshore development team for quality technical delivery at a fraction of the cost of onshore engineering.
+An offshore development team for quality technical delivery at the pace the product roadmap demands.
 They build, configure, test, and deploy.
 They work from well-defined requirements and within a structured development process.
-Where appropriate, we also integrate AI-assisted tooling into the delivery workflow to accelerate builds and reduce cost.
+The same team operates AI workflow tuning, prompt management, and observability instrumentation as part of AI managed services engagements, using a consistent toolchain across CRM and AI work.
 That capability sits alongside the product management model rather than replacing it.

 Together, this functions as a full CRM support operation.
 Product prioritisation, monthly business reviews, a structured backlog with weighted scoring for larger initiatives, an agile development cycle, and a monthly release cadence complete with change management, release notes, and team communication.